 FireFox

-Firefox is my preferred internet browser.
+Firefox is another excellent internet browser.
 It’s great from both a privacy and security standpoint and offers a high level of customization (although that also means you need to work to customize it).

 Recommended VPN Services